-Home to a beautiful reading room available 24 hours, the Arley D. Cathey Learning Center in Harper Library features work tables, comfortable armchairs, and a cafe.
-Many students will recognize the Gothic walls and sconces from our postcards and publications—it exemplifies the Life of the Mind perhaps better than any other location on campus.
+Home to a beautiful reading room open 24 hours, the Arley D. Cathey Learning Center in Harper Library features work tables, comfortable armchairs, and a student-run cafe.

 D’Angelo Law Library

-Located on the second floor of Eckhart, the math building, Eckhart Library is easily our smallest and most adorable library.
-The steep metal stairs and closely-hovering second floor remind students of studying in a submarine.
+Located on the second floor of the math building, Eckhart Library is easily our smallest and most adorable library.
 It contains mathematical journals and texts, as well as books on computer science and statistics.

-The Institute for the Study of Ancient Cultures, West Asia & North Africa (ISAC), long recognized as a pioneer in the archeology and history of the ancient Near East, holds an impressive collection of Near Eastern artifacts and the largest collection of Egyptian art and artifacts outside of Egypt.
+The Institute for the Study of Ancient Cultures, West Asia & North Africa (ISAC), long recognized as a pioneer in the archaeology and history of the ancient Near East, holds an impressive collection of Near Eastern artifacts and the largest collection of Egyptian art and artifacts outside of Egypt.
 The Institute also runs archaeological excavations in which students can participate.

 Smart Museum of Art

-The Smart Museum of Art is a small but striking collection curated by students and faculty and is free to the public.
-Its permanent collection spans five millennia, and the regular exhibits bring art and artifacts from all over the world to campus.
+The Smart Museum of Art holds a striking collection curated by students and faculty and is free to the public.
+Its permanent collection spans five millennia, including works by Degas, Rodin, Veronese, Diego Rivera, and Mark Rothko.

-Renaissance Society is a world-renowned modern art gallery providing free exhibitions and performances.
+The Renaissance Society is a world-renowned contemporary art gallery providing free exhibitions and performances.